Our Legendary Leaders: Sachin Patel, Senior Ethical Commercial Manager

 The five that are most important traits I believe it takes to become a good leader are:

 Empowerment of others through delegation

 What would your advice be to someone wanting to progress in their career?

 Firstly, do not be afraid to have aspirations.
 It doesn’t matter if you can’t see someone that looks like you where you want to be… you can be the first and be the inspiration for others.

-Always be open to new challenges, be ok with being uncomfortable, for that will bring out capabilities you were unaware of.
+Always be open to new challenges, be okay with being uncomfortable, for that will bring out capabilities you were unaware of.

-Find role models/mentors that can impart their wisdom.
+Find role models and mentors that can impart their wisdom.